 Practically every computing device is affected by Spectre, including laptops, desktops, tablets, smartphones and even cloud computing systems.
 Depending on the architecture of your cloud providers’ infrastructure, attackers may be able to use Spectre to steal data from multiple tenants.
 Cloud providers that use Intel CPUs and Xen PV as virtualization are particularly susceptible.

 Spectre is more difficult to exploit than Meltdown but it is also more challenging to mitigate due to its generality.
 The original white paper even speculates that significant changes in microprocessor architecture might be needed to fully address the problem.

 At the moment, there are no known exploits of these vulnerabilities in the wild.
 However, because of the severity of these vulnerabilities, experts expect that hackers will quickly develop programs to launch attacks now that detailed information is publicly available.
 We should also assume that these programs will make their way into standard attacker tool kits.

 Meltdown and Spectre are continuing evidence of the need to be able to quickly and automatically replace keys and certificates on a large scale.
-This capability is essential to maintaining effective protection for machine identities, making it foundational to every security strategy and architecture.
+This capability is essential to maintaining effective management for machine identities, making it foundational to every security strategy and architecture.
 Are you prepared to rotate large numbers of keys and certificates without disrupting your business?